CyberMonitor/orquestra-docs/v1/content/tutorials/solve-max-cut-with-qaoa.md

 **4. Workflow explanation: problem definition**

-This workflow might take a couple of minutes to finish, so in the meantime let's see what the tasks in the workflow do:
+This workflow might take a couple of minutes to finish, so in the meantime let's see what the steps in the workflow do:

 - `generate-graph` - generates a random graph for which we will be solving MaxCut problem.
 - `get-maxcut-hamiltonian` - creates a Hamiltonian describing our problem for given graph.